15 Simple Ways to Clean Up Your Kitchen

 11. Choose Cast Iron

 Opt for cast-iron (including ceramic-coated) or stainless-steel pots and pans for dishes that require high heat or that require frequent stirring that could unintentionally scratch the surface of nonstick pans.
+Here is our guide for how to take care of cast iron so it lasts.

 12. Make Smart Seafood Choices to Avoid Mercury